-There is a common misconception, that once an account is transferred to a debt collection agency the collector would misbehave with your customer to extract money – Not allowed.
-Collection agencies have to follow strict compliance laws like the “Fair Debt Collection Practices Act (FDCPA)”, due to which they must deal with all debtors professionally and diplomatically, else the debtor will sue them back.
-Debt collectors are experts in collecting debt, that’s what they do all day long.
-Collection agencies have numerous tactics and tools to successfully recover from past due accounts.
+There is a common misconception, that once an account is transferred to a debt collection agency the collector would misbehave with your customer to extract money – Wrong.
+Collection agencies have to follow strict debt collection laws like the “Fair Debt Collection Practices Act (FDCPA)”, due to which they must deal with all debtors professionally and diplomatically, else the debtor will sue them back.
+Debt collectors are experts in collecting debts; that is what they do all day long.
+Collection agencies have numerous tactics and tools to recover money from past due accounts successfully.

-Collection agencies perform various scrubs on each account placed which includes “Change of Address” and “Bankruptcy Check”.
-Letters by Collection Agencies are carefully crafted for maximum impact, yet a low cost approach to collect money without ruining relationship with your members.
-The members pay directly to the club.
-The cost of “Collection Letters” is only about $15 per account, and up to 5 letters are sent out.
-This saves your staff time, paperwork and all the additional overheads involved.
+Collection agencies perform various scrubs on each account placed, which includes “Change of Address” and “Bankruptcy Check”.
+Letters by Collection Agencies are carefully crafted for maximum impact, yet they are a low-cost approach to collect money without ruining the relationship with your members.
+Members pay directly to the club.
+The cost of “Collection Letters” is only about $15 per account.
+Up to 5 collection letters are sent out.
+Your staff can never match this cost.
+Outsourcing debt collections saves your staff time, paperwork and all the additional overheads involved.

 Check this: Cost of hiring a collection agency